Hydrogen Peroxide Biodecontamination—aHP, VPHP, HHP: What is the Difference?

 Aerosolized Hydrogen Peroxide (AHP) Delivery

 Aerosolized Hydrogen Peroxide decontamination systems use pressure to push hydrogen peroxide (H2O2) through an atomizer.
 The atomizer pushes the H2O2 through a nozzle and helps form and disperse small droplets (a mist) of H2O2 into the space.
 It is estimated that these droplets range in size between 5 to 30 m.
-These large droplets may wet surfaces with concentrations of 6, 7, 10% hydrogen peroxide.
+These large droplets may wet surfaces with concentrations of 6, 7, and 10% hydrogen peroxide.
 Some of these delivery systems range from simple to complicated; however, they may lack the ability to accurately measure delivered disinfectant and particle sizes, making treatment cycles hard to track and replicate.
-There is little, if any, peer reviewed published studies proving additional efficacy on sporicidal organisms and none in a tri-part soil load.
+There is little, if any, peer-reviewed published studies proving additional efficacy on sporicidal organisms and none in a tri-part soil load.

 Vapor Phase Hydrogen Peroxide (VPHP) Delivery

-Hybrid Hydrogen Peroxide (HHP) Delivery
+Hybrid Hydrogen Peroxide (HHP™) Delivery

 Hybrid Hydrogen Peroxide combines vapor and micro aerosols in its delivery system to find a perfect balance and achieve maximum efficacy at the conclusion of the treatment cycle.
-A key difference is HHP’s innovative patented Pulse™ technology which maintains a consistent dwell time.
+A key difference is HHP™’s innovative patented Pulse™ technology which maintains a consistent dwell time.
 The Pulse delivery system replenishes any spent hydrogen peroxide during the contact time, ensuring efficacy while delivering dry treatments.
 Pulse™ technology also ensures even distribution with a variety of vapor and micro-aerosol particle sizes in the air during the treatment cycle at a low concentration of 7% hydrogen peroxide, enabling comprehensive sporicidal high-level disinfection on surfaces air touches.
-This 6-log repeatable, validatable treatment utilizing the variation in particle size and the lower 7% concentration, combined with the ability to maintain optimal dwell conditions, provides HHP a distinctive advantage over Aerosolized or Vapor only systems.
+This 6-log repeatable, validatable treatment utilizing the variation in particle size and the lower 7% concentration, combined with the ability to maintain optimal dwell conditions, provides HHP™ a distinctive advantage over Aerosolized or Vapor only systems.

 Does the Chemistry of the Solution Matter?